 Hopefully you will never have to say that.
 If you do though, suddenly a fire extinguisher may be all that can save your business from ruin.
 Do you have your extinguishers professionally checked at least annually?
 Often they can stand in the corner of a room, forgotten for years.
 But when your business is burning down and you desperately need that extinguisher, it must WORK!
 Do not rely on their pressure gauges either – usually they are OK but do you want to find out yours is...Read more

 Recently a prospective client (they are now a customer) told us he spotted a fire extinguisher for £12.25 on the Internet and could we match that?
 I investigated and found it was extra for commissioning (i.e. checking to ensure no transit damage & assembling it) plus installation taking the cost to over £33.
 Then some small print added an attendance/call-out charge taking the total to over £56.
-This is very substantially higher than our...Read more
+This...Read more

 Must I have my extinguishers serviced?
 If you already have extinguishers, BS5306-3 2009 states they should be serviced at least annually.
 This becomes even more critical if you have people sleeping on your business premises such as an HMO (House in Multiple Occupancy) or Residential/Nursing Home.
 In essence, businesses are expected to provide their employees and customers with a safe environment.
 If a fire occurred and loss of life or injury resulted, then suddenly, proving you...Read more